adamchainz/conjecture/docs/design.rst

 The former seems an unambiguous good: If you execute fewer operations and read less data, you're probably doing something simpler.
 Why does the latter matter?

-Well, it doens't *intrinsically* matter.
+Well, it doesn't *intrinsically* matter.
 But if you can arrange your generators so that they produce simpler results for lexicographically earlier sequences of bytes then you can arrange your generators so that simplification of the underlying stream results in simplified values.